ProphecyOak/Thesis/README.md

 : Hello World!
 ```

+This project was initially completed between Sep 2024 and May 2025 for my Honors Thesis.
+The pdf in the `Manuscript` folder is the paper associated with this work.
+I encourage any curious individuals to experiment with this project and take it in new directions.

 ## Instructions

 Download and unzip the repository.
 Then in the `SayHelloWorld` folder, run the following commands: